ov-studio/Vital.site/backend/readme.md

 ## Masterlist applications

 Anyone with a GitHub account can sign in at `/workspace` and request a server token (one **pending** application per account).
 Staff (allowlisted logins in `shared/configs/staff.json`) approve or reject in the same UI.
 On approve, Redis stores a one-time token for the applicant to copy; they dismiss it after saving.
-Staff may also **direct mint** via `POST /masterlist/register` for giveaways.

 ## Structure